 This workshop introduces marketing professionals of all ranks to the theory, the language and the practical application of these disruptive technologies.

 This workshop will not teach you how to be a data scientist.

 It will teach you enough about the language and implications to speak cogently with your colleagues, and determine where to apply this innovative technology first.
 You will also get a firm grasp on how these new tools will change your job and what you can do to remain relevant in tomorrow’s marketing department.

 The Marketing Analytics Summit is going to be transformative and professionally invaluable - but it's going to be Fun too!
 Private Foodie Tour, Relaxing and Drinks by the Pool or a Private Tour of Las Vegas - what could be better?
 Cut loose before diving head-first into the world of marketing analytics.
-See your peers in a different light! (included in your registration, but sign up is required for individual Activity by June 2nd).
+See your peers in a different light!
+(Included in your registration, but sign up is required for individual Activity by June 2nd).

 Just show up - just like last year - and look for people who look like fun... that's us!
 This is a coming-and-going party of hungry and thirsty Marketing Analytics Summit attendees and friends.
 Find that big, tall table in the bar where you will recognize each other by the way you each carefully analyze the Margarita Menu.
 Enjoy - But remember, we start early tomorrow, and you do not want to miss the opening keynote!
 Please drink